 - 1 point for closes pegs on the board

 - All athletes that participate in Virtual Individual Skills Competition must submit their scores and complete the SOWI Waiver for Online Activities.
-Athletes will receive a participation award and recognition during the Rings Virtual Awards Ceremony on December 8.
+Athletes will receive a participation award.

 Rings Rules & Training Plan